DigBioLab/de_novo_binder_scoring/README.md

 ```

 * `pdb_only` (default): sequences and other columns are automatically inferred from input PDBs.
-* `seq_only_csv`: sequences and columns are taken only from a CSV.
+* `seq_only_csv`: sequences and other columns are taken only from a CSV.
 Useful if you do not have input PDBs.

 Example: